 Th Exploratorium's lab is an unusual museum feature, allowing a greater variety of programs and exhibits about biology.
 A highlight of this After Dark evening was Thee Oh Sees, one of the Bay Area’s best underground bands, who created a playful aural disorientation while playing in front of “visual music” by the late experimental filmmaker and musicologist Harry Smith.

+Staff educator Tory Brady performs a bit of theater, demonstrating the roles of the star players in the immune system.
 On March 1st, we connected live with scientists aboard the scientific drilling vessel the JOIDES Resolution off the coast of Antarctica.
 Meet geologists Rob Dunbar, Carlota Escutia, and Christina Riesselman and learn about their historic expedition to Antarctica that is helping reveal the history of Earth's climate and teaching us about our climate future.
 Science of Cocktails presented the artistry of master mixologists shaken with the science behind the craft.
 Taking an in-depth, interactive look at the physics, chemistry, and biology of cocktails, this first-time Exploratorium fundraiser engaged guests in an exploration of their favorite libations like they've never experienced before.
-Newton wasn’t really ready to believe that light was a wave, and so he didn’t see what was in front of his eyes.
-Staff physicist Paul Doherty tells how to do the same experiment that Newton did back in the 1650s to see the wave nature of light.